Deciding to buy a dog or a puppy, should be a careful, well-thought-out decision.

 This might seem like common sense, but the sad fact is that too many people buy a dog or puppy without thinking everything through.
 Then there are tales of woe when it is deemed that the dog may not fit in with work commitments, family commitments and different lifestyle.

-For a dog or puppy, being placed into a strange environment where nothing is familiar can be a frightening experience.
+For a dog or puppy, being placed in a strange environment where nothing is familiar can be a frightening experience.
 Spend the first few days welcoming the dog or puppy into your family, giving it lots of attention and mental stimulation and showing it the basics of what’s right and what’s wrong, where it can eat, sleep and go to the toilet.
 Create a positive experience at all times.

 Vaccination is important to prevent your dog from becoming ill from infectious diseases.